-19.7 The same binding conditions may be imposed upon prospective students after enrolment or they can be refused for a programme, on the basis of their study record at other institutions.
+19.8 The same binding conditions may be imposed upon prospective students after enrolment or they can be refused for a programme, on the basis of their study record at other institutions.
 The university may impose these study progress measures (binding conditions and refusals) on students based on their study progress in an initial package or their global study progress in all programmes and contract types.

-19.8 A student whose enrolment in a certain programme is refused can enrol again in that same programme if, after the refusal to enrol, a degree in higher education has been obtained or after a waiting period of six academic years.
+19.9 A student whose enrolment in a certain programme is refused due to not succeeding for the initial package can enrol again in that same programme if, after the refusal to enrol, a degree in higher education has been obtained or after a waiting period of six academic years.

-19.9 The faculty appoints a faculty or interfaculty body that:
+19.10 The faculty appoints a faculty or interfaculty body that: